Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Geometric Hilbert modular forms

 \subsection{Hilbert modular forms of parallel weight}

-Fix an integer~$k \ge 1$.
-For any ideal $\fn\subset \fo$ one can define as in Katz \cite{katz} the space of $\fc$-polarised Hilbert modular forms of weight $k$, level $\fn$ and coefficients in a $\Z[\frac{1}{\Nm(\fn)}]$-algebra~$R$.
+Fix an integer~$k \ge 1$ and an ideal $\fn\subset \fo$.
+For any $\Z[\frac{1}{\Nm(\fn)}]$-algebra~$R$ one can define as in Katz \cite{katz} the space of $\fc$-polarised Hilbert modular forms over $R$ of weight $k$ and level $\fn$.
 As observed in \cite[\S1.4]{kisin-lai}, under the assumption (\ref{NT}) this space is given by:

+where the equality follows from an algebraic version of Hartogs' theorem, since $X^1_1(\fc,\fn)$ is Noetherian with normal fibres, $(\underline{\omega^1})^{\otimes k}$ is locally free and the complement has codimension at least~$2$ in each fibre.

 In this paper, we will however reserve the name of Hilbert modular forms to those forms which are invariant under the action of the finite group $E$ defined in~(\ref{units}).
 In fact, in characteristic~$0$, those are the only forms for which there is a satisfactory Hecke theory allowing to attach Galois representations to eigenforms.